massiltag/sncf-infogare/README.md

 ## The Terminal (Infogare) : `project-jee8-jms-subscriber`

 This project consumes `InfoDTO` produced by the Infocenter.
-Has a TrainSubscruber which is responsible of Unmarshalling the DTO, filtering and printing it as a formatted output.
+Has a TrainSubscriber which is responsible of Unmarshalling the DTO, filtering and printing it as a formatted output.
 The JMSProducer provides the topic instance to be injected into the subscriber.
 The data is kept in a HashMap (`Map<Integer, InfoDTO>`) of key `trainId`, which ensures us that we have only one information about a given train at a time.
-Preview :
+Preview : (looks much better in IntelliJ <3)
 ![infogare](./files/img/infogare.png)